Cabrillo Evaluator Hints /

 To open the HELP file in newer OS:

-Microsoft no longer ships WinHelp with newer OS - so my help file may not open from the {Help} menu - or with <F1>.
-I recommend you get the WinHlp32.exe file from
+Microsoft no longer ships WinHelp with newer OS - so my help file may not open from the Help menu.

-On new OS (XP, Win7, Vista) the HTML version may not open.
+2. Or - select the HTML help format from the Help menu.
+The internet links will work from this help file.
+On newer OS, this .chm version may not open.
 This is a Microsoft security issue.
 Do right-mouse, Properties on the Cab_Eval.chm file and select `unblock`.
 Unfortunately, you may need to `unblock` the .chm file after downloading an updated version.

 Check-boxes:

-The functions of CabEval`s check-boxes is expanded to include changes in the check-box text as related to the check-mark On/Off status.
+The function of CabEval`s check-boxes is expanded to include changes in the check-box text as related to the check-mark On/Off status.
 Click the check box to view the 2 text selections and select the function you want - regardless of check-mark status.
 The check-mark On/Off status is saved to the appropriate Ini file.

 Cabrillo log submissions: